pcengines/apu2-documentation/docs/pfsense_installerconfig.md

 exit
 ```

-This file must be located in **/etc/** diyrectory.
+This file must be located in **/etc/** directory.

 **/etc/installerconfig** script will install pfSense and replace all configuration files that we want to change before first boot.

 Examples
 --------